xiix0/scam/README.md

-Try the Moo Shu Pork.
-It is especially good today.
+Abandon the search for Truth; settle for a good fantasy.